What affects cost planning for moves in Maidstone

 Example 2: Small flat with permit parking

-A compact flat move where the pickup is in a permit zone and the nearest legal bay is along the street.
+A compact flat move where the pickup is in a permit zone and the nearest legal bay is further along the street.
 The repeated longer carry and occasional van repositioning extend the schedule and increase cost.

 Example 3: 1-bed flat with lift booking